benjamincjackson/unix_tips_etc/parallelisation-and-priority/GNU-parallel-primer.md

 There are many, many, many more options and things that you can do.
 The idea of this little intro is to get you going with the simplest case.
 [Check out the GNU parallel pages for the proper manual.](https://www.gnu.org/doc/doc.html)

 #### Killing GNU parallel processes
 If you want to kill all future instances of the stuff that you've run using GNU parallel (because you realise you've made a mistake for example, and don't want everything to run to completion), you can use `killall perl`.
-This will kill the parallel instance.

 You will still have to kill the currently running instances of the commands you've submitted.